dasher-project/dasher-web/documents/Terminology.md

 -   The terms CPO, SSO, CSO, and SPO, are defined in the Simple Linear Solver Algorithm description, above.

+### Stepped Linear Solver Algorithm
+A stepped linear solver algorithm can be defined as follows.

+The algorithm has the following parameters.

+-   Minimum size position, see above.

+-   Minimum mapped size, see above.

+-   **Reference Position List**.
+    The parameter's value represents a list of possible front position such
+    that:

+    -   No value occurs more than once in the list.

+    -   The list is sorted by forward position, from least forward to furthest forward.

+    -   The solver limit is forward of the last position in the list.

+-   **Reference Size List**.
+    The parameter's value represents a list of possible lateral sizes such that:

+    -   There are the same number of items in the list as in the reference position list.

+    -   No value occurs more than once in the list.

+    -   The list is sorted in order of decreasing magnitude.

+    -   The last size in the list is larger than the minimum mapped size.

+The solve lateral size function would execute as follows for a given front position, *P*.

+1. If P is forward of the solver limit, return the minimum mapped size.

+    Otherwise, continue with the following steps.

+2. If P is forward of last reference position, then apply the solve lateral size function in the simple linear solver algorithm to P, with the following parameters.

+    -   Give the last reference position as the simple reference position.

+    -   Give the last reference size as the simple reference size.

+    Otherwise, continue with the following steps.

+3. If the first item in the reference position list is forward of P, then apply the solve lateral size function in the simple linear solver algorithm to P, with the following parameters.

+    -   Give the first reference position as the simple reference position.

+    -   Give the first reference size as the simple reference size.

+    -   Give the second reference position as the minimum size position.

+    -   Give the second reference size as the minimum mapped size.

+    Otherwise, continue with the following steps.

+4. Find in the reference position list the first value, *PF* that is forward of P or equal to P. Take the index of PF in the list as *PFI*

+    Note that there is guaranteed to be a reference position that meets this condition, otherwise a previous step would have already returned a solved size.
+Also, the reference position will be the second in the list, or later.

+5. Apply the solve lateral size function in the simple linear solver algorithm to P, with the following parameters.

+    -   Give the value at index (PFI minus one) in the reference position list as the simple reference position.

+    -   Give the value at index (PFI minus one) in the reference size list as the simple reference size.

+    -   Give PF as the minimum size position.

+    -   Give the value at index PFI in the reference size list as the minimum mapped size.

+The solve front position function would execute as follows for a given lateral size, *L*.

+1. If L is smaller than the minimum mapped size, return the minimum size position.

+    Otherwise, continue with the following steps.

+2. If L is smaller than the last reference size, then apply the solve front position function in the simple linear solver algorithm to L, with the following parameters.

+    -   Give the last reference position as the simple reference position.

+    -   Give the last reference size as the simple reference size.

+    Otherwise, continue with the following steps.

+3. If L is larger than the first item in the reference size list, then apply the solve front position function in the simple linear solver algorithm to L, with the following parameters.

+    -   Give the first reference position as the simple reference position.

+    -   Give the first reference size as the simple reference size.

+    -   Give the second reference position as the minimum size position.

+    -   Give the second reference size as the minimum mapped size.

+    Otherwise, continue with the following steps.

+4. Find in the reference size list the first value, *SF* that is smaller than or equal to L. Take the index of SF in the list as *SFI*

+    Note that there is guaranteed to be a reference size that meets this condition, otherwise a previous step would have already returned a solved position.
+Also, the reference size will be the second in the list, or later.

+5. Apply the solve front position function in the simple linear solver algorithm to L, with the following parameters.

+    -   Give the value at index (SFI minus one) in the reference position list as the simple reference position.

+    -   Give the value at index (SFI minus one) in the reference size list as the simple reference size.

+    -   Give the value at index SFI in the reference position list as the minimum size position.

+    -   Give SF as the minimum mapped size.

+Dasher Version Six implements a stepped linear solver algorithm.
+There are two choices of reference position list and reference size list.

+### Square Solver Algorithm
+A square solver algorithm can be defined as follows.

+The algorithm has the same parameters as the simple linear solver algorithm, see above, but chosen so that reference position offset is equal to reference size offset.

+Some versions of Dasher appear to implement something like a square solver algorithm.

 >   Spawning here?
 Adding and removing boxes.
 >
 >   Spawning starts with the root box.
 The root box is never removed.
 The root